thelia/thelia.github.io/documentation/configuration.md

 #How to configure ?

-Actually you can only configure you database connection with config files.
+Actually you can only configure your database connection with config files.
 All other configuration have to be develop and certainly use database storage.

 ##Server Configuration

-Thelia needs at least php 5.3.7 and is fully compatible with php 5.4, an http server (eg : apache2) and mysql (sqlite and pgsql will be support soon)
+Thelia needs at least php 5.3.7 and is fully compatible with php 5.4, an any http server (eg : apache2) and mysql (sqlite and pgsql will be support soon)

-after installion you have an architecture like this :
+after installation you have an architecture like this :

 ```
 www <- your web root directory